ImpishDeathTech/GZDoomRun/README.md

 > Requires python3 and PySimpleGUI to be installed on your sistem.

 ## GZDoom Run GUI
 > The gui is currently written in python with PySimpleGUI, which has recently gone proprietary.
-Head [here](https://pysimplegui.com/pricing) and grab a.
-> free license so you can get a key so you can run the Doom Loader and fiddle with it's code.
+This program, is for personal use only (mostly my own), so you'll have to head [here](https://pysimplegui.com/pricing) and > grab a free license so you can get a key so you can run the Doom Loader and fiddle with it's code.
 This application, under all intensive purposes, is for fun, It's a Doom Loader.
-It was born of tinkering and made to be
+It was born of tinkering and made to > be tinkered with.
-> tinkered with.
 Thus, I encourage you to do so.
 If you're an aspiring or experienced python programmer using Windows, figure out how to get it working, I don't know that directory structure!
 >
 > The application automatically searches the steam directory, if present, for any IWADs, and the .config/gzdoom directory for any PWADs or PK3s.